-7,853 current and ex-smokers were evaluated for airflow obstruction using recently-defined linear iteratively-derived equations of Hansen et al.1 to determine lower limits of normal equations for pre-bronchodilator FEV1/FVC, FEV1/FEV6, FEV3/FEV6 and FEV3/FVC.
-General linear and ordinal regression models were applied to the relation between pre-bronchodilator spirometry and radiologic and clinical data.
+Seven thousand eight hundred fifty-three current and ex-smokers were evaluated for airflow obstruction by using recently defined linear iteratively derived equations of Hansen et al to determine lower limit of normal (LLN) equations for prebronchodilator FEV1/FVC, FEV1/FEV6, FEV3/FEV6, and FEV3/FVC.
+General linear and ordinal regression models were applied to the relationship between prebronchodilator spirometric and radiologic and clinical data.

-Of the 10,311 participants included in the COPDGene Phase 1 study, participants with incomplete quantitative CT or relevant spirometric data were excluded, resulting in 7,853 participants in the present study.
-Of 4,386 participants with ratio of FEV1 to forced vital capacity (FEV1/FVC) greater than lower limit of normal, 15.4% had abnormal FEV3/FEV6.
-Compared to participants with normal FEV3/FEV6 and FEV1/FVC, abnormal FEV3/FEV6 was associated with significantly greater gas trapping, St. George Respiratory Questionnaire score, mMRC dyspnea score, BODE index, and shorter six-minute walking distance (all P < 0.0001), but not CT-evidence of emphysema.
+Of the 10,311 participants included in the COPDGene phase I study, participants with incomplete quantitative CT scanning or relevant spirometric data were excluded, resulting in 7,853 participants in the present study.
+Of 4,386 participants with FEV1/FVC greater than or equal to the LLN, 15.4% had abnormal FEV3/FEV6.
+Compared with normal FEV3/FEV6 and FEV1/FVC, abnormal FEV3/FEV6 was associated with significantly greater gas trapping; St. George’s Respiratory Questionnaire score; modified Medical Research Council dyspnea score; and BMI, airflow obstruction, dyspnea, and exercise index and with shorter 6-min walking distance (all P < .0001) but not with CT scanning evidence of emphysema.

 Current and ex-smokers with prebronchodilator FEV3/FEV6 less than the LLN as the sole abnormality identifies a distinct population with evidence of small airways disease in quantitative CT scanning, impaired indexes of physical function and quality of life otherwise deemed normal by using the current spirometric definition.